CHARTER OF THE BOARD

 The Board elects at least three members of the Compensation Committee from among its members or deputy members.
 The majority of the members of the Compensation Committee must be independent of the Company.
 The CEO of the Company or other senior executives may not be elected to the Compensation Committee.

-The Committee is chaired by Niels Borup and its other members are Teija Andersen and Pirjo Väliaho.
+The Committee is chaired by Pirjo Väliaho and its other members are Riitta Palomäki and Tuomas Salusjärvi.

-Within the Working Committee the Board considers matters without the presence of the operative management.
+Within the Working Committee the Board considers matters without the presence of the operative management of the Company.

 All members and deputy members of the Board are members of the Working committee.
-The Chairman of the Board, Mikko Nikula, acts as the Committee’s Chairman.
-The Working Committee held 8 meetings during 2016.
-The average attendance rate of Committee members was 92 per cent.
+The Chair of the Board, Mikko Nikula, acts as the Committee’s Chair.
+The Working Committee held 6 meetings during 2017.
+The average attendance rate of Committee members was 95.6 per cent.